History-St. Wilfrid's Catholic Church

 Father John Maliyekal of India arrived at St. Wilfrid’s in July 2003.
 He celebrated his 45th anniversary to the priesthood on March 6, 2005.
 Fr.
 John returned to India for retirement in July 2006.

 Our current pastor is Fr.
-Jim Friedrich, along with assistant pastor Fr.
+Kevin Doyle, along with assistant pastor Fr.
 Paul Nereparampil.

 We have had the privilege of two more of our native sons being ordained to the priesthood in recent years: Father Chester Murtha in 1993 and Father Larry Regynski in 1995.